-Create a light profile
+Configure a profile

 A profile is a collection of set configurations.
-You can have up to 30 profiles per light source with different priorities and patterns.
-You can only have one light source for a profile, so if you want profiles for both light sources, you need to create at least two profiles.
+You can have up to 30 profiles with different priorities and patterns.

-Create a new profile:
+To set a new profile:

-- 1. Go to Light > Profiles and click Create. - 2.
+- 1. Go to Profiles and click Create. - 2.
 Enter a Name and Description. - 3.
-Select the Light settings that you want for your profile. - 4.
-Set the light Priority and click Save. - 5.
-To edit a profile, click and select Edit.
+Select the Light and Siren settings that you want for your profile. - 4.
+Set the light and siren Priority and click Save.

+To edit a profile, click • and select Edit.